Taras WOLF retro DESIGN REVIEW. 25th November 2019

 Unlike most other Yamaha synthesizer ranges the W series had no rack module equivalent which was probably due to its lack of popularity.

 First impression/ Delight

 We reviewed the W7s big brother (the W5) two years earlier and many of our views remain the same today as they did back then.
-The W synths look rather basic and not a big leap forward from the previous models.
-The screen remained the same, and at a time when KORG produced synths with screens twice the size, Yamaha’s screens across all their product range at that time were inadequate by comparison.
+The W synths look rather basic and were not a big leap forward from the previous models.
+The screen remained the same, and at a time when KORG produced significantly larger screens, Yamaha’s screens across all their product range at that time were inadequate by comparison.

 Exterior Design Review